refractionPOINT/lce_doc/docs/lcql.md

 |       5 | {'IP_ADDRESS': '10.128.0.3', 'PORT': 22} | demo-debian.c.lc-demo-infra.internal |
 |       2 | {'IP_ADDRESS': '10.0.0.4', 'PORT': 3389} | demo-machine                         |
 ```

+## Using the CLI

+The command line interface found in the Python CLI/SDK can be invoked like `limacharlie query` once installed (`pip install limacharlie`).

+To streamline day to day usage, the first 3 components of the query are set seperatly and remain between queries.
+These 3 component can be set through the following commands:
+1. `set_time` to set the timeframe of the query, like `set_time -3h` based on the [ParseDuration()](https://pkg.go.dev/time#ParseDuration) strings.
+1. `set_sensors` to set the sensors who's data is queried, like `set_sensors plat == windows`, based on the [sensor selector](https://doc.limacharlie.io/docs/documentation/36c920f4f7bc9-sensor-selector-expressions) grammar.
+1. `set_events` to set the events that should be queried, space separated like `NEW_PROCESS DNS_REQUEST`.

+Once set, you can specify the last component(s): the Filter, and the Projection.

+Several other commands are avaible to make your job easier:
+- `set_limit_event` to set a maximum number of events to scan during the query.
+- `set_output` to mirror the queries and their results to a file.
+- `set_forman` to display results either in `json` or `table`.
+- `stats` to display the total costs incurred from the queries during this session.